-All University of Melbourne coursework students can access dedicated assistance from course advisers, online or in-person.
+All coursework students can access dedicated assistance from course advisers, in person or on the phone.

 Getting the most out of your course and university experience starts with choosing the right subjects.
 Our guide on planning your subjects and course gives an overview on the things you need to consider when choosing subjects.

 Sometimes you might need a little extra help in deciding what to study.
 Our course advisers can help you with:

 - planning a course, major or specialisation